-11. Budgeted Figures
+12. Budgeted Figures

 Budgeted figures were approved by the Board of Internal Economy and were prepared on a modified cash basis of accounting for presentation in Volume 1 of the Public Accounts of Ontario.
 This differs from Public Sector Accounting Standards, as discussed in Note 8.
-They are presented for information purposes only and have not been audited.